Mohammed-Khubaib/Docker/SSH_on_Docker_Container/Readme.md

     - once you enter you will be able to ssh into it easily

 ---
+# Dockerfile 🧐

-- We can achieve the same above result by one dockerfile :
+- We can achieve the same result as above by one dockerfile :
     - make a dockerfile :

     ```bash